MNiMORPH/LSDTT-Guide/README.md

 export PATH="$PATH:/home/awickert/LSDTopoTools/LSDTopoTools2/bin"
 ```

-Save, close, and re-open your terminal (the commands in .profile are run each time you open a new window).
-LSDTT should now be running automatically.
+Save and close.
+Open a new terminal window (the commands in .profile are run each time you open a new window).
+LSDTT should now be running automatically in the new window.
 Test this by typing lsdtt and seeing if it will autocomplete.

 ##### Another Option for Running LSDTT